apache/pulsar/site2/docs/client-libraries-java.md

 ### Configuring producers

 If you instantiate a `Producer` object specifying only a topic name, as in the example above, the producer will use the default configuration.
 To use a non-default configuration, there's a variety of configurable parameters that you can set.
-For a full listing, see the Javadoc for the {% javadoc ProducerBuilder client org.apache.pulsar.client.api.ProducerBuilder %} class.
+For a full listing, see the Javadoc for the {@inject javadoc:ProducerBuilder:/client/org/apache/pulsar/client/api/ProducerBuilder} class.
 Here's an example:

 ```java
 Producer<byte[]> producer = client.newProducer()